 If you have any questions about the requirements, please contact us.
 It would be our pleasure to assist you and your home country physician in completing the process before arrival.

-In addition to International Summer Camp, Jackson Prep features a Global Ambassador program, whereby Jackson Prep students volunteer to mentor new international students one-on-one.
+Jackson Prep features a Global Ambassador program, whereby Jackson Prep students volunteer to mentor new international students one-on-one.
 Global ambassadors reach out to their international students through email and social media, starting in the summer, and attend international student orientation to assist with welcoming the new students into the Jackson Prep family.

 Jackson Prep features a Student Ambassador Program.
 As part of the program, Jackson Prep students volunteer to mentor new international students on a one-on-one basis.
 Student Ambassadors reach out to international students beginning in the summer prior to the student's arrival.
 They also attend the JPIP summer camp, welcoming new students into the Jackson Prep family.